anthonyscorrea/cmba-bylaws/docs/02-league-policy.md

 ## Amendments and Rule Changes

 ### Constitution and Bylaws
 Amendments to the Constitution and Bylaws are governed exclusively by the procedures set forth therein.
-Nothing in this Rules and Policy document shall modify or supersede those requirements.
+Nothing in League Policy shall modify or supersede those requirements.

-### Rules and Policy Amendments
+### League Policy Amendments
-1. This Rules and Policy document may be amended to address League operations, administration, discipline, or procedures.
+1. League Policy may be amended to address League operations, administration, discipline, or procedures.
 1. Amendments may be proposed by the Commissioner or the Board.
-1. Adoption of a Rules and Policy amendment shall require approval by the Board.
+1. Adoption of a League Policy amendment shall require approval by the Board.
 1. Member Franchises may be afforded an opportunity to provide advisory vote on proposed amendments.
 1. Approved amendments shall take effect as specified at the time of adoption.

 ### Playing Rules Amendments
-1. Playing rules governing on-field competition may be amended separately from this Rules and Policy document.
+1. Playing Rules governing on-field competition may be amended separately from this League Policy.
-1. Playing rules amendments shall be adopted by a vote of Member Franchises in good standing.
+1. Playing Rules amendments shall be adopted by a vote of Member Franchises in good standing.
-1. Unless otherwise specified, a simple majority vote shall be sufficient to adopt a playing rules amendment.
+1. Unless otherwise specified, a simple majority vote shall be sufficient to adopt a Playing Rules amendment.
-1. Playing rules amendments shall not apply retroactively and shall take effect at the start of a season.
+1. Playing Rules amendments shall not apply retroactively and shall take effect at the start of a season.

 ## League Participants